Custody may be reviewed by a court of competent jurisdiction in any cases.

 - ability to provide proper care

-If the care provided to a child might be viewed as neglectful or abusive, but the evidence does not meet the definition of abuse or neglect, there is little probability of success; this is where an attorney can be of great assistance.
+While a third-party might genuinely believe that a child is being neglected or abused, if the evidence does not meet the definition of abuse or neglect, there is little probability of success; this is where an attorney can be of great assistance.

 FLAG’s attorneys have over a decade of experience representing parents and children in abuse and neglect cases.
 We know the law and will educate you on the probability of success.